department-of-veterans-affairs/va.gov-vfs-teams/Onboarding/github.md

 *Note: This process applies only to those VA contractors who are not DSVA's primary vendor.*

-**Tips:**
-* All contractor team members must set up a Github account.
-* Github accounts are subject to FOIA.
-  * Set up a **new Github account** for VA work.
-  * Do not use a personal Github account for VA work.
-  * Do not use a previous employer Github account for VA work.
-* Github requires two-factor authentication (2FA) for new accounts.
-* If you have problems using Github, [check the Github FAQs for potential solutions](faqs#github).

 ### Create Github accounts

 1. Have everyone on your team create a Github account.